 Being able to quickly search for documents and find them is a huge boost to your productivity.
 Apple has included Spotlight, a comprehensive search app, since 2005.
 Just click the magnifying glass icon on the menu bar or type Command-Space, and you can quickly find any document on your hard drive by typing in a few words from the title or contents of that document.

 I love the simplicity of just typing my search query in a single entry, and it works well enough for me.
-But you may prefer an app like HoudahSpot ($29) and EasyFind (free) that get you to fill in a form to accurately pin down the exact file you're after.
+But you may prefer an app like HoudahSpot ($29) that gets you to fill in a form to accurately pin down the exact file you’re after.

 If you’re a Mac power user, you’re probably already using an app launcher like Alfred and LaunchBar, and we’ll cover them later in this review.
 These apps include comprehensive, customizable search functions, and offer the most powerful way to find files on your computer quickly.